mesosphere/marathon/docs/docs/deployments.md

 An application can be changed by only one deployment at a time.
 Other changes to the application must wait until the first deployment has finished.
-You can break this rule by running a deployment with the `--force` flag.
+You can break this rule by running a deployment with the force flag.
-The REST interface allows the `--force` flag for all state-changing operations.
+The REST interface allows the force flag for all state-changing operations.

-__ATTENTION__: The `--force` flag should be used only in the case of a failed deployment!
+__ATTENTION__: The force flag should be used only in the case of a failed deployment!

-If a `--force` flag is set, all deployments that are affected by this deployment are cancelled.
+If a force flag is set, all deployments that are affected by this deployment are cancelled.
 This action may leave the system in an inconsistent state.
 Specifically, if a deployment is cancelled when an app is in the middle of a rolling upgrade, it can end up in a state where some old and some new tasks are running.
 If the new deployment does not update that app, it will stay in